University of Bern

-The University of Bern (Universität Bern, Université de Berne, Universitas Bernensis) is a university in the Swiss capital of Bern and was founded in 1834.
-It is regulated and financed by the Canton of Bern.
+The University of Bern (Universität Bern, Université de Berne, Universitas Bernensis) is a public research university in the Swiss capital of Bern.
+It was founded in 1834.
+It is regulated and financed by the canton of Bern.
 It is a comprehensive university offering a broad choice of courses and programs in eight faculties and some 150 institutes.
 With around 19,000 students, the University of Bern is the third largest university in Switzerland.

 Organization

 The University of Bern operates at three levels: university, faculties and institutes.
 Other organizational units include interfaculty and general university units.
 The university's highest governing body is the Senate, which is responsible for issuing statutes, rules and regulations.
 Directly answerable to the Senate is the University Board of Directors, the governing body for university management and coordination.
 The board comprises the rector, the vice-rectors and the administrative director.
 The structures and functions of the University Board of Directors and the other organizational units are regulated by the Universities Act.

-The University of Bern had 19,297 students in 2022.
-Of these, 42 percent (8,056) were registered in bachelor programs and 24 percent (4,610) in master's programs, 17 percent (3,371) were doctoral students, and another 17 percent (3,260) were enrolled in continuing education programs.
+The University of Bern had 19,608 students in 2024.
+Of these, 41 percent (8,071) were registered in bachelor programs and 25 percent (4,992) in master's programs, 18 percent (3,518) were doctoral students, and another 15 percent (3,027) were enrolled in continuing education programs.
 There were 1,667 bachelor's degree graduation, 1,603 master's degree graduations and 725 PhD student graduations in 2021.
 For some time now, the university has had more female than male students.
-At the end of 2022, women accounted for 59% of students.
+At the end of 2024, women accounted for 60% of students.